JeffffffFu/JeffffffFu.github.io/_pages/about.md

 - Tennis, 3.5.
 - Snowboarding, blue.

-Other activities I engage in include badminton, ski, snowboarding, volleyball, swimming, squash, billiards, chinese chess and so on.
+Other activities I engage in include badminton, ski, volleyball, swimming, squash, billiards, chinese chess and so on.

 # 🎧 Monthly Song
 <div>